 Hello!
 I’m Peter Bella, Program Coordinator of Graphic Design and Assistant Professor within the Visual Communication and Design department at Indiana University–Purdue University Fort Wayne.
-I am also an independent Creative, Designer, and Marketer.
+I am also an independent creative, designer, thinker, and entrepreneur of Bella Creative Studio.
 Why don’t you stop by the studio sometime.

 I have enjoyed an enthusiastic and dynamic career as a creative thinker and graphic designer.
 My professional design experience encompasses design through public relations, brand and identity, marketing, advertising, and publication design.
 With my professional design work encompassing clients in academia I have had an opportunity to appreciate the higher education learning environment.
 This same opportunity gave me the incentive to continue to learn and to pursue my education further.
 When it comes to the relationship between form and content in current graphic design perspectives, I feel strongly that we once lived in a world where graphic design was about the form of communication—meaning, what form does it take?—as in form follows function.
 As that is still true I also feel that today it is much more.
 In current graphic design the designer needs to consider not only the form and the content, but also the context in which we are designing.
 Factors such as socioeconomics, education, psychographics, etc. are just as meaningful in design, if not more, as typography, grid structure, imagery, color, and so on.
 Simply, design can create a purposeful creation of value in a society.